esantoro-next/Mulesoft_Courses/Anypoint Platform Development - Fundamentals.md

 created: 1678264882018
 ---

-# Anypoint Platform Development - Fundamentals
+# Anypoint Platform Development - Fundamentals - Part 1

 ## Scenario
 Scenario of course with different data that we must unify